Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

 To generate instances for the ACCA problem, we used the numerical example from \cite{DijkSluis2006}.
-We have $21$ time periods, each of which is $L=30$ minutes long.
-There are $10$ flights, and $2160$ pasengers.
+We have $21$ time periods, each of which are $L=30$ minutes long.
+There are $10$ flights, and $2160$ passengers.
 The number of passengers for each flight is given in (\ref{table:flights}).
-For each flight we have an ``arrival period'' which consists of seven sequential time periods.
-The first time of each arrival period is given in the third row of (\ref{table:flights}).
-All passengers for a flight arrive in the corresponding arrival period.
-The distribution of passenger arrivals over an arrival period is given in (\ref{table:arrivals}).

 \begingroup

 \endgroup